Analytical Study and Efficient Evaluation of the Josephus Function: Properties of the Josephus Function

 {\bf (c)} If $a_{_k}(n,r)=\dfrac{k(n+1)-(r+1)}{k-1}$ is an integer, clearly $k(n+1)\equiv r+1 \mod(k-1)$.
 In this case,

 Now if $n \equiv r \mod (k-1)$ then $k(n+1) \equiv n+1 + (k-1)(n+1) \equiv n+1 \equiv r+1 \mod (k-1) $, which implies that $a_{_k}(n,r)$ is an integer. \end{proof}

-We now present formulas characterizing extremal points and their images in the Josephus function $J_{_k}$.
+We now present formulas characterizing extremal points of the Josephus function $J_{_k}$ and their images.
 These expressions will be useful in determining recurrence formulas between extremal points and a formula for the image of $J_{_k}$ at any arbitrary $n$ in terms of the high and low extremal points.